AdaCore/training_material/courses/fundamentals_of_ada/020_declarations.rst

       8#10#E+3          => 4096 (8 * 8**3)

 --------------------------------------------
-Comparison To C's Based Literals
+Comparison to C's Based Literals
 --------------------------------------------

 * Design in reaction to C issues